jduthon/SwiftGuideline/README.md

 ## Spacing and Indentation

 * Indent using 2 spaces rather than tabs to conserve space and help prevent line wrapping.
-This should be configured on the project.
+This should be configured in the project settings.

   ![Xcode indent settings](https://raw.githubusercontent.com/hyperoslo/iOS-playbook/master/assets/xcode-text-settings-swift.png)

-* Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but close on a new line.
+* Method braces and other braces (`if`/`else`/`switch`/`while` etc.) should always be opened at the statement's line but closed after line break.
 * Tip: You can re-indent by selecting some code (or ⌘A to select all) and then Control-I (or Editor\Structure\Re-Indent in the menu).
-Some of the Xcode template code will have 4-space tabs hard coded, so this is a good way to fix that.
+Some of the Xcode template code have 4-space tabs hard coded, so this is a good way to fix it.

 **Preferred:**
 ```swift